 This includes the Independent Review Process (IRP) which issues binding decisions.
 This also includes the Empowered Community’s power to launch a community IRP challenge if it believes the ICANN Board is in breach of its Articles of Incorporation or Bylaws.

-The ICANN Board would be in breach of following its own Bylaws if it refused to comply with a decision by the Empowered Community with respect to an accountability mechanism defined in the Fundamental Bylaws.
+The ICANN Board would be in breach of its own Bylaws if it refused to comply with a decision by the Empowered Community with respect to an accountability mechanism defined in the Fundamental Bylaws.

 If a community IRP challenge with respect to such a decision is successful and the Board still refused to comply with the decision, the Sole Designator, on instructions from the community, could petition a court that has jurisdiction to force the ICANN Board to comply with that decision.